Some of the benefits of working out with weights are as follows:

 - Maintains strength.
 Everything we do requires all-round bodily strength – from simple movements such as eating a meal to more difficult tasks such as lifting and pushing.
 You only have to see the muscle wastage that occurs in someone with a broken leg that is encased in plaster to see the atrophy and loss of strength that inactivity causes.
-By following an all-over program of resistance training exercises, you can maintain your ability to carry out everyday tasks without difficulty.
+By following an all-over weights workout, you can maintain your ability to carry out everyday tasks without difficulty.

 - Prevents osteoporosis.
 Osteoporosis – or brittle bone disease – affects both men and women, with an estimated 50 per cent of women and 20 per cent of men suffering an osteoporosis fracture after the age of 50.
 Impact activities such as walking and jogging are excellent at building bone density in the legs and spine, but one of the most common fracture sites is the wrist, where impact activities have no effect.
 The solution is to strengthen the whole skeleton through resistance training, because lifting weights actually stimulates the skeleton to get thicker and stronger – which will help to counteract the effects of brittle bone disease.

 - Helps weight management.
 The more muscle your body has, the more calories you burn – whether you are exercising or not!
 The energy cost of having a greater muscle mass is more than for any other body tissue, so if you tone up, you will increase your calorie burn 24 hours a day.
 An extra pound of muscle equates to burning an extra 50 calories a day – so ‘hitting the gym’ for a weights workout will help keep you slim!